 Dynamic Named Range in Excel

 Often, we assign a name to the selected range of cells with the Define Name feature in Excel.
 It helps us to call a range easily with the assigned name instead of calling the cell references.
-But, the static named range doesn’t update by itself even if we add new data in the worksheet.
+However, the static named range doesn’t update by itself even if we add new data to the worksheet.
 We’ve to add the new row or the new column manually using the Define Name feature over again.
 This is quite tiresome.
 To avoid this issue, we can easily create a Dynamic Named Range.
 The Dynamic Named Range updates by itself to include the newly added row or column.

 We’ll show you the complete process of creating the Dynamic Named Range with a simple VBA code in Excel.
 Therefore, follow the steps given below to perform the task.

 STEP 1: Open the VBA Window to Create Excel Dynamic Named Range

 In order to apply the code, we should open the Visual Basic window first.
 See the following process.